nf-core/vipr/docs/installation.md

 - a viral reference genome for read alignment
 - a host reference genome for decontamination (needs to be BWA indexed)
-- a kraken database for read classification
+- a [Kraken database](https://ccb.jhu.edu/software/kraken/) for read classification

 The corresponding entry in params.yaml looks as follows: